Modulith

 Safety Proofs

+Position paper submitted to IEEE AIxSoftware 2026.
 Formal verification programme for six safety properties.
 Machine-verified proof certificates in Lean 4.
-Independent academic validation.

 Deployment